France: information for prospective students - Welcome!

 We offer a number of scholarships and funding opportunities for international students:

 Other sources of funding

-If you are leaving school with the French Baccalaureat or Option Internationale du Baccalaureat, you would normally need to achieve an overall score of:
+If you studying the French Baccalaureat or Option Internationale du Baccalaureat, you will need to achieve an overall score of:

 - Between 12 and 16 in the French Baccalaureat; or

 - Between 11 and 15 in Option Internationale du Baccalaureat; with